Dor-sketch/ComplexCalculatorC/README.md

 This program was created as a homework assignment for the _System programming Laboratory course (20465)_ at the Open University of Israel, and earned a score of `98`.

+_**Update**: This repository now includes a new expression parser and evaluator written in C: [calc.c](calc.c).
+This program parses mathematical expressions and evaluates them using an expression tree.
+It can be used as a standalone program or as a library for other projects.
+See the [Expression Parser and Evaluator](#expression-parser-and-evaluator-) section for more details._

 ![Alt text](image.png)

 ## Features ✨